-Tail rot is a medical condition which affects the tail of some reptiles, most commonly snakes and lizards.
+Reptile tail rot is a medical condition which affects some reptile’s tails, most commonly snakes and lizards.
 It’s caused by bacterial or fungal infections which can be contracted through various means.
 These include improper husbandry (for example, inadequate heating or humidity levels), unsanitary conditions, poor nutrition, or physical trauma to their tail.

 Symptoms of Reptile Tail Rot

-The symptoms of tail rot can vary depending on the severity of the infection, as well as the type of reptile affected.
+The symptoms of tail rot can vary depending on the infection’s severity, as well as the type of reptile affected.
 Generally, signs include:

 - Tail tissue softening and shrinking